 - Stitch marking and hand stitching the saddler’s way with 2 needles

-- We offer examples to copy if required and provide support throughout the making process
+- We offer a range of different leathers and suitable fittings and provide full support throughout the making process

-- Lunch, although there are several great options close by
+Lunch – there are several great options close by

-- for details of places to stay nearby.
+Accommodation – please see Local Accommodation for details of places to stay nearby.